Safety Officers

 These are usually on roads that are busier or harder to cross.
 But busier roads aren't always the most dangerous, some quieter roads are dangerous too.
 And don't forget, electric cars are more used now, so wait, look and listen.

-In November we also had Anti-Bullying week to talk about bullying and how to stop it.
-We hosted an odd socks day to show that we are all different and bullying is not OK, and it can happen anytime, anywhere to anyone.
-It can be repetitive and last for a long time, it makes people sad, lonely, and left out.
+Last month we also had Anti-Bullying week to talk about bullying and how to stop it.
+We hosted an odd socks day to show that we are all different and bullying is not ok and it can happen anytime, anywhere to anyone.
+It can be repetitive and last for a long time, it makes people sad, lonely and left out.
 We held an Odd Socks Colouring competition.
-Well done to our competition winners from Juniors, Infants and Nursery.
+Well done to everyone who entered.

 October

-Our focus for this month is Be Bright, Be Seen and Halloween and Bonfire Night Safety
+Our focus for this month was Be Bright, Be Seen and Halloween and Bonfire Night Safety

 Let’s look at Be Bright Be Seen.
 What does this mean?
 Some of you will know that the clock go back one hour soon this means it will get darker earlier.
 This means it can be hard to be seen especially by drivers.
 How can we make sure we are seen?
 We could wear bright colours or have bright colours on our clothes and bags.
 This could be fluorescent and reflective materials which can be seen easily in the day or night.
 You could have bright or reflective keyrings, carry a torch or use the torch on your phone if you have one.
 And remember to use the lights on your bike when you are out riding.